Daniel-Wu/Daniel-Wu.github.io/_projects/DeepTremor.md

 ![Example Earthquake Projection](/assets/images/deeptremor_ex.png)

+This work was presented as a talk at the 2020 Annual Meeting of the Seismological Society of Ameria.
 Here's a poster we presented on our work.
 <object data="/assets/posters/DeepTremor_Poster.pdf" width="1000" height="1000" type='application/pdf'/>